lcheng49/364midterm/README.md

 http://localhost:5000/addNew -> addNew.html —- Page for users to enter a name and brewery.
 On Submit, it brings the user to either brew.html or nonexist.html

 http://localhost:5000/nonExist -> nonexist.html —- Page that appears when users enter a brewery that is not in the API.
-This page only appears if a invalid input is presented
+This page only appears if an invalid input is presented

 http://localhost:5000/giveAdvice -> advice.html —- Page that allows users to enter a suggestion of a new brewery to add to the database/api.
 This page redirects back to itself upon successful entry.